PatilShreyas/compose-report-to-html/docs/use/using-gradle-plugin.md

         // Whether to include the ALL classes in the final report or not. includeClasses = true/false // Default: true

+        // ONLY show unstable composables in the report without stats and classes showOnlyUnstableComposables = true/false // Default: false
     }
     ```